 Worms operate year round, but they work best within the temperature range we humans tend to feel comfortable in.

-Whilst worms will eat fish, we generally advise against it as it can get smelly quickly – where a Wormery is usually not smelly at all.
+Whilst worms will eat fish, we generally advise against it as it can get smelly quickly – a Wormery is usually not smelly at all.
 Small quantities of cooked meat however are fine.

-Other than that, pretty much all of your cooked and uncooked food waste can be added straight into a Wormery, although cutting up thick fibrous waste such as broccoli and cauliflower stalks can be helpful.
+Other than that, pretty much all your cooked and uncooked food waste can be added straight into a Wormery, although cutting up thick fibrous waste such as broccoli and cauliflower stalks can be helpful.

 Essentially it is a gentle form of calcium which reduces the acidity.
 Most food waste is mildly acidic and worms thrive best at a broadly neutral pH (7).
 A small handful sprinkled over the surface every 4 to 5 weeks will keep the conditions sweet.
 Crushed up eggshells (which are essentially calcium oxide) have the same effect.